Joseph-hackathon/hackathon/LFGHO Hackathon.md

 - Award failes

 ---
+### Reason for falling:
+- There was no demo site.
+(Answer received when requesting feedback)

+---
 ### Areas for improvement:
 1) It was disappointing that communication was not as prompt as the time zones did not match due to the team members' busy schedules and living in different countries.
 2) It was disappointing that I could not upload a demo site where I could actually test it.